 Cross-Border Healthcare Directive

-If you are entitled to public health services in Ireland, you may opt to access those services in another member state of the European Union (EU) or European Economic Area (EEA), which also includes Iceland, Liechtenstein and Norway, and be repaid the cost if you meet the requirements.
+If you are entitled to public health services in Ireland, you may choose to access those services in another member state of the European Union (EU) or European Economic Area (EEA), which also includes Iceland, Liechtenstein and Norway, and be repaid the cost if you meet the requirements.
 This is provided for by the Cross-Border Healthcare Directive (EU Directive 2011/24/EU, pdf).

 Funding will only be reimbursed for healthcare that is publicly funded and available in Ireland but the referral may be to a public or private health service in the other country.
 You pay the costs of treatment and then apply for a refund when you return to Ireland.

 Examples of healthcare that is available under the scheme include:

 - Day, in-patient and out-patient care in acute hospital services, including psychiatric services

 - Dental and orthodontic services (with some exceptions, such as dental screening services in schools)

 - Speech and language services

 - Occupational therapy services (with some exceptions, such as assessment for aids at home)